-In this free flash poker game, play Texas Hold'em poker against the computer.
-This online card game is fun and challenging.
+In this free flash poker game, play poker against the computer!
+It's Governor of Poker 3.

 Texas Hold'em is a popular variation of the "poker" card game.
 Each player is dealt two hole cards.
 Shared community cards form the remainder of the player's hand.

 There's more to this free game than playing poker, though.
 Use your winnings to buy houses and other properties across Texas, and become the Governor of Poker!

 Card games such as pokertrain brain skills like mathmatical reasoning and visual perception.

 HOW TO PLAY.
 After the poker game loads in the pop-up window, click the Play button on the Main Menu screen to start the game.

 The first step is to choose the difficulty level - Easy, Medium, or Hard - based on your card playing skill and how much you want to be challenged.

 Note: This online flash poker game has a large file size (about 6MB) and may take a few moments to load, especially on a slow connection.